 - A Special Issue in a peer-reviewed journal with the tentative title “Intersectional Approaches on Coerced Labour”.
 The publication will be edited by the leaders of WG 4 Natalia Jarska (MC Member, Poland) and Hanne Østhus (MC Member, Norway).
 Working group members are invited to contribute.

-- The WG 4 members Fia Sundevall (MC Member, Sweden), Christine De Matos (nominated as MC Observer, Australia), Julia Heinemann (Austria) and Anders Ahlbäck (Finland and Sweden) are coordinating a special issue on “Gender, War and Coerced Labour” in the journal Labor History.
+The WG 4 members Fia Sundevall (MC Member, Sweden), Christine De Matos (nominated as MC Observer, Australia), Julia Heinemann (Austria) and Anders Ahlbäck (Finland and Sweden) are coordinating a special issue on “Gender, War and Coerced Labour” in the journal Labor History.
 Working group members are invited to contribute.